marberi/100days/README.md

 loss improves, while the validation loss and my metric ends up increasing.
 I have therefore played around with regularizing the network.
 In one case it worked better than before, but not as good as the linear network.

+# Day 45 [2019-03-04]
+Continued looking at CNN architechtures for my problem, trying various tweaks.
+It never performed as good as a model with only linear layer.
+In the end I started looking into deep kernel learning for possible better handling the final output, which should be a probability distribution.